fcantor/TicTacToe/README.md

 # TicTacToe
 Just a practice project for React and JS.
-This is a simple Tic-Tac-Toe
+This is a simple Tic-Tac-Toe game.

 ## Available Scripts